hgwood/blog/multiline-option-for-the-eslint-curly-rule/multiline-option-for-the-eslint-curly-rule.md

 This new code is incorrect.

-I understand the rationale for enforcing braces and I completely agrees with it.
+I understand the rationale for enforcing braces and I completely agree with it.
 Now I argue that the problem is not as significant when the statement is on the same line as the condition: `if (time.midnight) goToSleep()`.
 In this configuration, adding a second statement is a more involved operation, and the